 I cannot imagine another vocation.
 As a Waldorf teacher, I am engaged.
 What a boon to be an educator, student, artist, scientist, scholar, mentor, nurse, event planner, colleague, and circus performer.
 Where else could I find so much diversity in my daily life?
-As a teacher I am constantly learning, stretching beyond my imagined capacity, meeting the challenges and reveling what children bring.
+As a teacher, I am constantly learning, stretching beyond my imagined capacity, meeting the challenges and reveling in what children bring.
 Whether I am quietly researching nuances in grammar or sweating while I balance a headstand, I am fulfilled!

-I first stepped into the classroom, nineteen years ago, as a twenty-one year-old assistant.
+I first stepped into the classroom nineteen years ago, as a twenty-one-year-old assistant.
 I was immediately and deeply drawn to the children.
 A hundred questions filled me.
 Who were they?
 Who would they become?
 Why did they behave in such a manner?
 Why were they considered challenged?
 And most importantly, how could we, as the adults supporting them, guide them to become everything they were capable of being?
 How could they become “their best selves?”
 Like the clichéd bolt of lightning, I had found my destiny.
 Along with this clear path came a desire to unravel what informed my own education as a life-long Waldorf student.

 In my first visit to Novato Charter School, I was immediately impressed by the sweet school that sprang up out of the asphalt of an Air Force Base.
 It was apparent to me that the lush greenery of the gardens and the joyful cries of happy children were results of incredible work.
 I felt sure that I would find absolute clarity and organization in the staff, as well as camaraderie and colleagueship within the faculty.
-I felt sure that a tireless support of a parent community lay at the roots of the beauty and health in the environment.
-In every facet of its composition I recognized balance and harmony.
+I felt sure that tireless support of a parent community lay at the roots of the beauty and health in the environment.
+In every facet of its composition, I recognized balance and harmony.
 I was right.
 I am delighted to become part of Novato Charter School for it is here that all worlds can exist.

 “All grown-ups were once children… but only few of them remember it.”